computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 educational experiences and outcomes we wanted for our students.
 We also mapped our current current curriculum according to the Knowledge Areas of the [ACM 2023 Curricular Guidelines (CS2023)](https://csed.acm.org/cs2023-report-with-feedback/).

-During the workshop itself, guided by the Workbook and our facilitator, we developed our goals for our new curriculum in a few steps over several days of advance readings, individual homework, and discussion.
+During the workshop itself, we developed our goals for our new curriculum in a few steps over several days of advance readings, individual homework, and discussion.
-Our discussions focused on these seven steps:
+Guided by the Workbook and our facilitator, our discussions focused on these seven steps:

-0. Establish ground rules for collaboration, discussion, and decision making;
+0. We established ground rules for collaboration, discussion, and decision making;
-1. Articulate an aspirational identity statement for our program;
+1. We articulated an aspirational identity statement for our program;
-2. Document design principles to be used in crafting a program according to our stated values;
+2. We documented design principles to be used in crafting a program according to our stated values;
-3. Draft program-level learning outcomes;
+3. We drafted program-level learning outcomes;
-4. Map our learning outcomes to the [CS 2023](https://csed.acm.org/cs2023-report-with-feedback/) Knowledge Areas and identify program "Competency Areas";
+4. We mapped our learning outcomes to the [CS 2023](https://csed.acm.org/cs2023-report-with-feedback/) Knowledge Areas and identified program "Competency Areas";
-5. Reflect on our current program to identify areas of alignment and misalignment to our developing program vision;
+5. We reflected on our current program to identify areas of alignment and misalignment to our developing program vision;
-6. Ideate curriculum innovations that could address new program vision.
+6. We ideated curricular innovations that could address new program vision.

 Step 0 was not part of the Workbook but required by our administration as a condition of funding an external facilitator.
-Yet we found this step to be crucial, and in fact have adopted processes established during the workshop into ongoing departmental decision-making.
+Yet we found this step to be crucial, and in fact have adopted processes established during the workshop into ongoing departmental decision-making, for example [fist-to-five consensus-building](https://web.archive.org/web/20150219150200/http://www.freechild.org/Firestarter/Fist2Five.htm).

 Each CS faculty member had an separate copy of the workbook that we used to do each activity individually, allowing us to develop and articulate ideas on our own.
-We then synthesized our individual responses into a shared department workbook, engaging in a process of synthesis and deliberation through co-writing and co-editing.
-Additionally, we participated in several collaborative design activities, for example: brainstorming structural contraints on sticky notes and clustering them into themes, which we then prioritized into a set of design principles.
+We then synthesized our individual responses into a shared department workbook, engaging in a process of  deliberation and negotiation through co-writing and co-editing.
+Additionally, we participated in several collaborative design activities, for example, brainstorming structural contraints on sticky notes and clustering them into themes, which we then prioritized into a set of design principles.

 By the end of the workshop, we had identified several key goals that would require curricular revision to achieve, such as: